Augustus Joseph Pepper

 Dr Augustus Joseph Pepper (7 November 1849 - 18 December 1935) was a British surgeon and forensic pathologist.

 He was called to give evidence at the Harley Street Mystery inquest (1880), the murder trials of Samuel Herbert Dougal (1903) and Hawley Harvey Crippen (1910), and the investigations into the killing of Teddy Haskell (1908) and the Druce case (1897 and 1903-1907).
 His testimony also helped save the hairdressing manager at Harrod's from a murder charge for the death of a customer from carbon tetrachloride in a shampoo (1909).

 Life

 Born in Barrowden, he was a butcher's second son and went to University College London on a scholarship.
-There and at the University of London he gained several medals, scholarships and exhibitions, along with serving as an assistant in obstetrics, surgical registrar and house physician (all at University College Hospital) and teaching anatomy at its medical school.
+There and at the University of London he gained several medals, scholarships and exhibitions, along with serving as an assistant in obstetrics, surgical registrar and house physician (all at University College Hospital) and teaching anatomy at UCL's medical school.

 From 1880 until his death he held various posts at St Mary's Hospital.
 In 1883 he wrote the book Elements of surgical pathology, which had its fourth edition published in 1894.
 He died on Foots Cray Lane in Sidcup, Kent.